 §38.2-3418.18 Coverage for formula and enteral nutrition products as medicine

 Note: This coverage requirement was to be effective January 1, 2021; however, a budget amendment required the Health Insurance Reform Commission to assess the fiscal impact of the coverage requirement, to include a determination by the Bureau of Insurance and the Joint Legislative Audit and Review Commission.
 Upon a finding of no fiscal impact, coverage could commence on July 1, 2021.
-A report was completed that cites a fiscal impact, therefore, it is anticipated that this mandate will not become effective July 1, 2021.
+The JLARC report of Senate Bill 423 was completed citing a fiscal impact.
+At its June 30, 2021 meeting, the Health Insurance Reform Commission determined that, based on the information provided, a fiscal impact does exist.
+Therefore, this mandate did not become effective July 1, 2021.

 Mandated Offers of Coverage